rpcrimi/WaffleIO/markdown/kanban.md

 ## Kanban Software Development

-To help monitor the progress of a software project, some development teams use a "Kanban board", such as that shown in the above figure.
+To help monitor the progress of a software project, some development teams use a "Kanban board", such as that shown in the figure below.
 The Kanban board enables developers in agile life-cycles to continuously monitor user stories and issues as they pass through different phases of development, analogous to the Toyota assembly line.
 The Kanban board is usually a physical board with tasks written on individual pieces of paper, as the figure below shows:
 ![Typical Kanban Board](/images/kanban_board.jpg?raw=true "Typical Kanban Board")
 - When a team has decided to add a story, it writes it down on paper and posts it in the "To Do" column.
 - When the team is ready to work on the story, it moves its paper to the "Doing" column.